cocos/cocos-docs/en/publish/publish-wechatgame.md

 5. Save it to the game application cache slowly in backstage for re-access.
 6. Local cache storage has space limitation, if total space of cache exceeds the limit, there will be no more caching without disturbing game process

+It should be noted that once the cache space is full, all the resources that need to be downloaded cannot be saved, only the temporary files for save download resources can be used, and WeChat will automatically clean up all temporary files after the mini game is exited.
+So the next time you run the mini game again, those resources are downloaded again and the process keeps looping.
+In addition, the problem of file saving failure due to cache space exceeding the limit does not occur on the WeChat DevTools, because the WeChat DevTools does not limit the cache size, so testing the cache needs to be done in a real WeChat environment.

-At the same time, when the md5Cache function of the engine is enabled, the url of the file will change as the content of the file changes.
-When the game releases a new version, the resources of the old version will naturally become invalid in the cache, and only new requests can be requested from the server.
-Resources also achieve the effect of version control.
+At the same time, when the md5Cache function of the engine is enabled, the URL of the file will change with the content of the file, so that when a new version of the game is released, the resources of the old version will naturally fail in the cache, and you can only request new resources from the server, which also achieves the effect of version control.

 Specifically, developers need to do:

-1. When building, check the md5Cache function in the **Build** panel.
+1. When building, check the **MD5 Cache** in the **Build** panel.
-2. Set **Remote Service Address** in the build release panel.
-And then click **Build**
+2. Set **Remote Service Address**, and then click **Build** button.
-3. When the build is complete, upload the res folder in the mini-game distribution package to the server.
+3. When the build is complete, upload the **res** folder in the mini game release package to the server.
-4. Delete the res folder inside the distribution package.
+4. Delete the **res** folder inside the release package.
-5. For the test phase, you may not be able to deploy to the official server, you need to use the local server to test, then open the details page in the WeChat Developer tool, check the __Do not verify the security domain name, TLS version and the HTTPS certificate__ option in the project settings .
+5. For the test phase, you may not be able to deploy to the official server, you need to use the local server to test, then open the **Details** page in the WeChat DevTools, check the **Does not verify valid domain names, web-view (business domain names), TLS versions and HTTPS certificates** option in the project settings.

     ![](./publish-wechatgame/detail.jpeg)